yearbook-milk/usgnerfwars-docs/quick_start/usgquickstart.md

 1. Power on the Pi.
 2. Connect a display to the HDMI outputs on the Pi.
 This is the only time headless operation of the turret is not possible.

 3. In the user's home directory, extract the file named `server.tar.gz` we gave to Dr. Tiglao on Google Classroom into a directory of any name, or alternatively, run:

 ```
 pi@raspberrypi:~ $ git clone https://github.com/yearbook-milk/usgnerfwars -b "usg-configuration"
 ```
+4a.
+We wrote in Python 3.9, so ideally the Python on the Pi should be >=3.9.0, but older versions down to Python 3 should be OK.
 4. Use any text editor to open `config.py`.
 You should have downloaded the right version which has all the settings already set up for our system, but if not, here are the important settings to verify:

 * `TCP_PORT` should be set to a port (where port > `1024`).
 This is the one you will use to initiate a connection with the Pi in wireless mode.